O JARGON BUSTER

 - Gaffle

-people in different teams run more or less the same course at the same
+different teams run more or less the same course at the

 - Galoppen

-popularly mistranslated by the British as ¨ranking list¨.
+mistranslated by the British as ¨ranking list¨.
+Some

-Some series of events are called galoppens, the best known locally
+series of events are called galoppens, the best known

 - George Murray Trophy